Isaiah 12 – Words from a Worshipper

 b.
 O LORD, I will praise You; though You were angry with me: The worshipper decides to praise the LORD, even though he has felt the LORD’s anger against him.

 c.
-Your anger is turned away: How glorious when the anger of God is turned away!
+Your anger is turned away: It is wonderful when the anger of God is turned away.
 In the larger sense, His anger is turned away because of what Jesus did on the cross.
-Jesus put Himself in between us and the anger of the LORD, and receiving that anger in Himself, He turned away God’s anger!
+Jesus put Himself in between us and the anger of the LORD and receiving that anger in Himself, He turned away God’s anger.

 d.
-And You comfort me: God disciplines us as a perfect parent, knowing perfectly how to comfort us after we have been chastened.
+And You comfort me: When God disciplines us, He does so as a perfect parent, knowing perfectly how to comfort us after we have been chastened.
 Sometimes, like rebellious children, we refuse the comfort of God after discipline, but that is always our fault, not His.

 i.
 “Satan also tempts us by all methods, and employs every expedient to compel us to despair.
 We ought, therefore, to be fortified by this doctrine, that, though we feel the anger of the Lord, we may know that it is of short duration, and that we shall be comforted as soon as he has chastened us.”
 (Calvin)